 Even if you haven’t booked an Old Trafford Experience ticket, you are still able to have a bite to eat at the Red Cafe on the third level of the Sir Alex Ferguson Stand.
 The cafe is open to the public throughout the year, and not just on match days.

-Visitors to the stadium are also able to visit the 1,580 square metre (17,000 square feet) Megastore, which has a huge range of Manchester United merchandise with over 800 different product lines.
+Visitors to the stadium are also able to visit the 1,580m² (17,000 sq ft) Megastore, which has a huge range of Manchester United merchandise with over 800 different product lines.
 On match days over 10,000 people pass through the Megastore, although it will be less crowded if you visit after your tour.

 Stadium tours last for around 80 minutes, although you should also allow extra time to visit the museum.
 Most people allow around two hours for their visit.